 As most people know from their own experience, intellectual differences can harden into intractable convictions for all sorts of non-intellectual reasons.
 Patronage, factionalism, political advantage, social cliquishness can all play a role in the formation of intellectual positions and in continuing attachments to them.
 From the fourth century onwards, Roman history is filled with bitter religious conflicts, state persecution of heretics, and the perpetual alienation of communities whose Christian beliefs pitted them against official orthodoxy.
 Since the time of Constantine, in fact, Western history has been plagued by the impossibility of policing belief rather than practice.
 After all, how do you decide what someone really believes, or does not believe?

 That problem would not have come to have its historic, and tragic, consequences had Constantine’s conversion not rapidly brought much of the imperial population with him.
 As social advancement came to depend on being a Christian, and as the civic calendar of non-Christian beliefs was increasingly dismantled, the majority of urban Romans actively thought of themselves as Christians by the end of the fourth century.
 Rejecting Christianity now stood as the marked and unusual choice that embracing it had been 200 years before.
-How Christianity went on to become not just a state religion, but the central fact of political life, and how Christian institutions of the Middle Ages both maintained and distorted the legacy of the ancient world, is another, different story.Make a donation
+How Christianity went on to become not just a state religion, but the central fact of political life, and how Christian institutions of the Middle Ages both maintained and distorted the legacy of the ancient world, is another, different story.Support Aeon: make a one-off donation